debkbanerji/tom-pairings-wrapper/README.md

 ## How to use

-- Copy all of the files in the repo into the folder where you're hosting your static assets (you can leave out `README.md` and `logo.png`)
+- Copy all of the files in the repo into the folder where you're hosting your static assets
 - Add a link to the `pairings.html` page wherever you'd like (somewhere else within your own site, on a QR code, etc.)
 - Replace `logo.png` with your own file named `logo.png` if you want your own logo
 - Replace the example `tom-pairings.html` file with the pairings/roster file produced by TOM - make sure the name matches!